svealinnea/Pizza-Parlor/README.md

 ## Specs
 Test | Input | Output |
 It should correctly return the type of Pizza chosen with toppings and size. | meat = pepperoni, cheese = mozzarella, topping = olives, size = large | pepperoni, mozzarella, olives, large |
+It should correctly return the price of Pizza based on the toppings and size |